-The more Scania knows about you, your company and your equipment, the more effectively we can adapt our services to you.
-If you have started to use a new Scania engine, it is very important that you send in the warranty start report to Scania immediately.
-Quite simply, Scania needs to register all the details on engine ownership etc. in order to carry out monitoring for you.
+The more we know about you, your company and your equipment, the more effectively we can adapt our services to you.
+If you have started to use a new Scania engine, it is very important that you send in the warranty start report to us immediately.
+Quite simply, we need to register all the details on engine ownership etc., so we can monitor it for you.